coldshrine/study-notes/books/designing-data-intensive-applications.md

 This idea of variable-length traversal paths in a query can be expressed using something called **recursive common table expressions** (the `WITH RECURSIVE` syntax).

+# Triple-stores and SPARQL

+In a triple-store, all information is stored in the form of very simple three-part statements:
+**subject, predicate, object** (e.g., Jim, likes, bananas).

+A triple is equivalent to a vertex in a graph.

+---

+## The SPARQL Query Language

+SPARQL is a query language for triple-stores using the RDF data model.

+---

+## The Foundation: Datalog

+Datalog provides the foundation that later query languages build upon.
+Its model is similar to the triple-store model, but generalized a bit.

+Instead of writing a triple `(subject, predicate, object)`, we write it as `predicate(subject, object)`.

+### Rules in Datalog
+- Rules tell the database about new predicates.
+- Rules can refer to other rules, just like functions can call other functions or recursively call themselves.
+- Rules can be combined and reused in different queries.

+### Advantages
+- Less convenient for simple one-off queries.
+- Better suited for complex data.

+---

+## Storage and Retrieval